 Lois is also the creator and producer of the “The Pride and Promise of Petworth” documentary.
 Ms. Cooper credits Petworth with helping her to develop into the person she is today.
 You can email Lois with questions or suggestions on articles about social issues.

 Elissa writes feature-style human interest stories for Petworth News, often with a focus on health and wellness.
 A native Washingtonian, she now lives in 16th Street Heights with her husband and son.
 She works in communications and enjoys yoga and running in her spare time.

 Community Calendar Editor / Writer

-Rachel is thrilled to get back in touch with her journalistic roots by writing for Petworth News.
-She’s a dedicated public servant and an avid city cyclist who enjoys exploring DC and beyond.
+Rachel has lived in Petworth since 2012, watching the neighborhood transform before eyes.
+She’s a health policy wonk by day, and an avid city cyclist who enjoys exploring DC and beyond.
 In her free time, she manages the Petworth News Community Calendar and writes a biking column for Greater Greater Washington called "Behind the Handlebars."